-To cut down on clutter, clear out the duplicates from your Contacts app
+To cut down on clutter, clear out the duplicates

-If your smartphone is more cluttered than a pack of sardines, you should cast a wary eye towards your Contacts app.
+If your smartphone is more cluttered than a pack of sardines, you should cast a wary eye toward your Contacts app.
 Over time, we tend to accumulate many names, phone numbers and email addresses we don’t even need.

 (Sure, you want to keep in contact with people just in case — but remember that the human brain can only keep track of so many relationships.
 So if you have 500 contacts, we recommend clearing out the data for people you no longer call.
 If there are any names you flat-out don’t recognize, use those as your starting point.)